How to pack efficiently and even enjoy the process

 - A comfortable and soft eye mask.

-- Headphones for more comfort and better.
+- Your own headphones for more comfort and better listening.

 - A bag with a sample size moisturiser, lip balm with colour, a pack of tissues and hand sanitiser.